 The aim is to provide students with an additional year of study at an approved overseas partner that will complement their programme at LJMU.
 This is an additional year of full-time study at an approved higher education institution.
 The modules to be studied must be agreed in advance, and must be appropriate for the student's programme of study.
 Assuming successful completion of this year, mark-bearing credit will be awarded by the Faculty Recognition Group.
 The grade conversion scale to be used will be made available in advance of the year abroad.

 This module covers both advanced accounting techniques and the critical evaluation of accounting theory.
 These two elements combine to give students a critical perspective on advanced techniques and the ability to suggest alternative approaches.

 Strategic Management Accounting

-The aim of this module is to give you a sound understanding of the UK tax system.
+The aim of this module is to give students a sound understanding of the UK tax system.

 Auditing & Assurance